 8. Defining a buying frequency

 The space-time between each new entry characterizes the buying frequency.
 When I buy a dip, I prefer to space my entries and take time to build a position.
 Usually, I space each entry by one month.
-It is impossible to predict the deep and its duration.
-In addition, if you respect a monthly buying frequency by imposing you to buy one alone entry, that will force you to select the best opportunity.
-That meets the second rule consisting of favoring the quality.
+It is impossible to predict the depth and its duration.
+In addition, if you respect a monthly buying frequency by imposing the requirement to buy one entry alone, that will force you to select the best opportunity.
+That meets the second rule, which is favoring quality.

 Example of an investment signal system buying a dip on the Euro Stocks 50:

 I wrote a complete post explaining how to buy the dip.
-You can get the source code of the buy-the-dip signal system runnable on the Prorealtime platform.
+You can obtain the source code of the buy-the-dip signal system, which is runnable on the Prorealtime platform.

 9. Spotting the main long-term supports